Gage-Technologies/gigo-documentation/extension/automatic_git/extension_automatic_git_3.md

 ![extension_automatic_git_2.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/automatic_git/extension_automatic_git_4.svg)

 This will disable Automatic Git Control, however, users that disable Automatic Git Control must manage their own VCS within the workspace.
-If the user disables Automatic Git Control but do not push their changes, these changes will be lost after 24hrs when the workspace is deleted.
+If the user disables Automatic Git Control but does not push their changes, these changes will be lost after 24hrs when the workspace is deleted.

-For more information on workspace lifespans see the [Workspace Overview Documentation](../workspace/workspace_overview_1.md) .
+For more information on workspace lifespans see the [Workspace Overview Documentation](../workspace/workspace_overview_1.md).